 Through the creation of the next generation of European experts in the field of alternative energy sources, Maestro is great for the environment, and will strengthen European competitiveness in global markets by helping secure the future of EU solar and displays sectors.

 Most of the partners of MAESTRO worked together at a similar project, DESTINY – DyE SendiTIzed solar cells with eNhanced stabilitY, funded by EU FP7 MC-ITN GA316494 programme that ran between 2012-2016.
-Please have a look at DESTINY project page to have an idea about how exciting MAESTRO can be!
+You can read the final report for DESTINY on CORDIS, please take a look and see how exciting our results can be!